 It is not easy being a single woman, especially when you’re nearing your mid- 30’s and still show no signs of ‘settling down’ as they call it.
-But women who don’t want kids despite being married are the ones who take the brunt of society’s remarks and judgements.
+But women who don’t want kids despite being married are the ones who take the real brunt of society’s remarks and judgments.

 6 Responses To Women Who Don’t Want Children

-Motherhood is not womanhood, it is merely one aspect, and being judgemental of women who don’t want kids is not anyone’s right.
-Like every other decision, it should be respected.
-Why is it that men don’t have to go through the same intensity of pressure that fatherhood brings?
-Isn’t parenting a two person job?
+Motherhood is not womanhood, it is merely one aspect of it, and being judgemental of women who don’t want kids is not anyone’s right.
+Like every other lifestyle choice, the decision to be child-free should be respected.
+Why is it that men don’t have to go through the same intensity of pressure over embracing fatherhood?
+Isn’t parenting a two-person job?

-Women are used to the societal expectations, but don’t let these expectations become a duty for you to fulfil.
+Women are used to societal expectations but don’t let these expectations become a duty for you to fulfill.
 I am not ready to be a mom and I constantly have to explain to everyone why I don’t want to have kids despite being 30.
 I have my reasons, but they’re never enough.

 People don’t want to understand what it’s like for married couples to not have kids.
-They refuse to accept childless couples can be happy.
-These are some of the reactions I get when I say I don’t want to have children.
+They refuse to accept that childfree couples can be happy.
+These are some of the reactions I get when I say I don’t want to have children:

 1. Who will look after you in old age?